adamwong246/adamwong246.github.io/src/blogEntries/71/index.md

 publishedAt: Wed Nov 26 2025 14:20:00 GMT-0800 (Pacific Standard Time)
 ---

+In light of a new enemy, old foes join forces to save the System.

 # Exodus
 ## from the collection "Songs of Sol"